Hakodate: History

 Hakodate was Japan's first city whose port was opened to foreign trade in 1854, as a result of Convention of Kanagawa, and used to be the most important port in northern Japan.
-Also, the city had been the biggest city in Hokkaido before the Great Hakodate Fire of 1934.
+The city was the biggest city in Hokkaido before the Great Fire of Hakodate in 1934.

-Pre-Meiji restoration
+Pre–Meiji Restoration

-Hakodate (like much of other parts of Hokkaido), was originally populated by the Ainu.
-They lived in the Oshima Peninsula.
+Hakodate (like other parts of around Hokkaido) was originally populated by the Ainu.
 The name "Hakodate" may have originated from an Ainu word, "hak-casi" ("shallow fort").
 Another possibility is that it means "box" or "building" in Japanese which refers to the castle built by the Kono (Kano) clan in the fifteenth century.

-Hakodate was founded in 1454, when Kono Kaganokami Masamichi constructed a large manor house in the Ainu fishing village of Usukeshi (the word for bay in Ainu).
+Hakodate was founded in 1454, when Kono Kaganokami Masamichi constructed a large manor house in the fishing village of Usukeshi, the word for bay in Ainu.

 After his death, Masamichi's son, Kono Suemichi, and family were driven out of Hakodate into nearby Kameda during the Ainu rebellion in 1512 and little history was recorded for the area during the next 100 years.
-There was constant low-level conflict in the Oshima peninsula at the time with the Ainu, as armed merchants like the Kono family, established bases to control trade in the region.
+There was constant low-level conflict in the Oshima peninsula at the time with the Ainu, as armed merchants, like the Kono family, established bases to control trade in the region.
 This conflict culminated in an uprising from 1669 to 1672, led by Ainu warrior Shakushain after which the Ainu in the region were suppressed.

 Hakodate flourished during the Hoei period (1704–11), and many new temples were founded in the area.
 The town's fortunes received a further boost in 1741 when the Matsumae clan, which had been granted nearby areas on the Oshima Peninsula as a march fief, moved its Kameda magistracy to Masamichi's house in Hakodate.

 In 1779, the Tokugawa shogunate took direct control over Hakodate, which triggered rapid development in the area.
 Merchant Takadaya Kahei, who is honoured as the founder of Hakodate port, set up trading operations, which included opening the northern Etorofu sea route to the Kuril island fisheries.
 He is credited with turning Hakodate from a trading outpost into a thriving city.
 A Hakodate magistracy was established in 1802.
 By 1807, the power of the Tokugawa government extended to the entire region.
 However, in 1821, the central government relaxed their control of the area and restored the Matsumae clan to the full powers they had before.